Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Does buying property help me get residency and citizenship in Johor in 2026?

-As of January 2026, buying property in Johor does not automatically give you any residency or citizenship rights, since property ownership and immigration status are completely separate systems in Malaysia.
+As of 2026, buying property in Johor does not automatically give a foreigner Malaysian residency, permanent residency or citizenship.

 Can I legally rent out property on my visa in Johor right now?